sreeramadithya/school-magzine/README.md

-# we see we
+# we see we build
-school magazine of V.C.V Shishu Vidyodaya coded by the magazine team, for the website for the school magazine
+the construction for the magazine site this site will not be displayed in the website, the website will show "comming soon" only. go to the branch: https://github.com/sreeramadithya/school-magzine/tree/maintenence to see the current "comming soon page"